wongfei2009/claude-desktop-commander/README.md

 ```
 2. Restart Claude if it's running.

+### Manual Configuration
+You can also manually configure Claude Desktop to use this MCP server.
+See the [installation guide](./docs/installation.md#option-3-manual-configuration) for detailed instructions.

-For more detailed installation instructions, see the [installation guide](./docs/installation.md).
+For all installation options and troubleshooting, see the complete [installation guide](./docs/installation.md).

 ## Usage